larryli88/MemeGenerator/README.md

 ### Prerequisites
 The program is written in Python 3.7.
 Prerequisites are listed below.
 * flask                      1.1.1
+* requests                  2.23.0
+* Pillow                    7.0.0

-You can install Flask in a virtual environment
+You can install all prerequisites in a virtual environment
 ```
 $ python3 -m venv env
 $ source env/bin/activate
 $ pip install Flask
+$ pip install requests
+$ pip install Pillow
 ```
 ### Usage
 Start the python app first